xplorehari/Automation/README.md

 ## Results

-The script runs and completes the execution of both the scenarios and the test report shows all the assertions used as well as the screenshots of the applications (before/after state when we hover)
+The script runs and completes the execution of both the scenarios and the test report shows all the assertions used as well as the screenshots of the applications (before/after state when we hover) in the new chrome browser window directly

 Also the videos of the entire run are stored in the Video folder:cypress/video.